Suppression of monasteries: Scotland

 Henry VIII's Dissolution of the Monasteries did not affect Scotland, then still a completely separate kingdom.
 In the Scottish Reformation of the 1560s, monasteries in Scotland were not dissolved, but allowed to die out with their monks.
 The Reformation's focus on the parish church as the centre of worship meant the abandonment of much of the complex religious provision of monasteries, as of chapelries and cathedrals - many of which were allowed to decay or, like the Cathedral at St. Andrews, were mined for dressed stone to be used in local houses.
 Dunfermline Abbey, one of the most well-known monasteries is Scotland, was sacked in March 1560 and largely ruined, though parts were later rebuilt and its church made into a parish church.
 The Cistercian Abbey of Dulce Cor, better known as Sweetheart Abbey, persisted longer than other Scottish monasteries.
 Starting in 1565, the Scottish crown placed the abbey under a series of commendatory abbots.
 The last Cistercian abbot was Gilbert Broun, S.O.Cist. (died 1612), who continued to uphold the Catholic faith long after the Reformation.
 He was charged several times with enticing to "papistrie" from 1578 to 1605, until finally he was arrested in 1605, in spite of the resistance of the whole countryside, and transported to Edinburgh, where he was tried and sentenced to exile.
 In 1624, the last of the monks died and the abbey buildings and land passed into the hands of Sir Robert Spottiswoode, son of the Archbishop of St Andrews, who assumed the title of Lord of New Abbey.

 Spain

-Between 1835 and 1837, a series of decrees from Juan Álvarez Mendizábal was published, which confiscated, without compensation, monastic land estates.
+Between 1835 and 1837, a series of decrees from Juan Álvarez Mendizábal were published, which confiscated, without compensation, monastic land estates.